in which we discover who this “orchid thief” is

 As John Laroche, I had six months of infamy in 1994 when I was the “Antichrist of the Florida Everglades.”
 Another 15 minutes when Orchid Fever appeared in the New Yorker magazine, more when the Susan Orlean novel The Orchid Thief hit the stands and yet more in 2002 when Adaptation came out.
 I have been a carpenter, a gangster, a photographer, an ornamental fish collector, a pet shop owner, a fossil collector, a nurseryman.

 During the “Orchid Thief/Adaptation Period,” I was hated.
 Threatening phone calls, death threats, people calling or knocking on my door demanding how to make dope from Ghost Orchids.
-There was lots of bullshit, and needless to say, this got old quick.
+There was lots of bullshit, and, this got old quick.
 When I met Kerry, we decided to change the last name so that our kids would be protected, and the bullshit would stop.
 John Stafford was born.
-A mild-mannered computer programmer, a project manager, a father and husband to the best family a man could hope to have and now a blog posting and mentally challenged house elf.
+A mild-mannered computer programmer, a project manager, a father, and husband to the best family a man could hope to have and now a blog posting and mentally challenged house elf.

 I’ve seen and done things that would fill several “normal” lives.
 I’ve led a life of adventure, sorrow, love, joy, and hell on earth.
 I’ve not only come out on the other side but thrived.